Titanic: Adventure Out of Time: Plot

 In the alternate 1942, Carlson retires after a successful career to a world of peace.
 Depending on which items the player fails to collect, history will change, but certain wars or revolutions will still occur.

 The only items required to complete the game successfully, as long as Zeitel and Vlad do not have the other items, are the painting and the notebook.
-The Rubáiyát and the necklace can go down with the ship and won't affect a successful ending.
+The Rubáiyát and the necklace can go down with the ship and will not affect a successful ending.
 The player is then given the option of replaying the game again to get the successful ending.